-4.8.1 Although not usually first on the scene, once the Local Authority has been informed of an incident that requires its response, an officer should deploy to the scene to liaise with the emergency services, and arrange for the resources of the local authority to be deployed at the incident, or elsewhere as considered necessary.
-This officer should be capable of supplying a SITREP to the District or County Controller in order to procure the right response from the Local Authority.
+4.8.1 Although not usually first on the scene, once the Local Authority has been informed of an incident that requires its response, an officer will deploy to the scene to liaise with the emergency services, and arrange for the resources of the local authority to be deployed at the incident, or elsewhere as considered necessary.
+This officer should be capable of supplying a SITREP to the appropriate Local Authority.